-If PPPMODE set to 2 or 4: PPPMYIP PPPEERIP PPPSERVPW PPPSERVUN
+If PPPMODE set to 2 or 4:

+PPPMYIP PPPPEERIP PPPSERVPW PPPSERVUN

-For GPRS Mode: APNPW APNSERV APNUN GPRSCID
+For GPRS Mode:

+APNPW APNSERV APNUN GPRSCID

-AT#CONNECTIONSTART
+Syntax: AT#CONNECTIONSTART

-Command (GSM Mode) Possible Responses AT#CONNECTIONSTART DIALING Note: Request connection to GSM Note: Phone line is available network 2124560123 Note: Dial DIALN1 or DIALN2 number depending on DIALSELECT CONNECT 9600 Note: Modem speed negotiated between both sides.
-If the TCP/IP stack is configured for modem only operation (PPPMODE parameter), there are no more return codes 213.192.200.4 Note: IP address attributed to the TCP/IP stack OK_Info_PPP Note: As soon as the TCP/IP stack software displays this message, it is ready to receive commands AT#CONNECTIONSTART BUSY Note: A busy signal is detected on the remote site TCP/IP stack will wait REDIALDELAY seconds then dial again.
+Command (GSM Mode) Possible Responses AT#CONNECTIONSTART DIALING Note: Phone line is available Note: Request connection to GSM network 2124560123 Note: Dial DIALN1 or DIALN2 number depending on DIALSELECT CONNECT 9600 Note: Modem speed negotiated between both sides.
+If the TCP/IP stack is configured for modem only operation (PPPMODE parameter), there are no more return codes 213.192.200.4 Note: IP address attributed to the TCP/IP stack OK Info PPP Note: As soon as the TCP/IP stack software displays this message, it is ready to receive commands AT#CONNECTIONSTART BUSY Note: A busy signal is detected on the remote site TCP/IP stack will wait REDIALDELAY seconds then dial again.
 The redialing will continue until success or until the number of call retries defined in parameter REDIALCOUNT has been reached.